-Renovation Tour - A 1930s House Is Transformed Into A Spacious Art Deco Styled Home
+A 1930s House Transformed Into An Art Deco Home

 We have loved following the renovation journey of @85_wf, where Katie and Sunny have taken a 1930s home and extended and remodelled to create a wonderfully spacious home.

 The home which was originally tired and dated, is now a stylish and contemporary space with many features in-keeping with the 1930's art deco era, such as the colours used in the kitchen and the fabulous tiles in the hallway and bathroom.